 If you grow your Hamlin orange tree in a container, it will need more water than those planted in the ground outside.
 You will need to water your tree two to three times per week in the spring.

 When temperatures rise in the summer, you will need to water your Hamlin orange tree every day, keeping the soil moist.
-However, don’t let your soil get soggy.
+However, don’t let your soil get soggy and limit the amount of water that the tree receives.
+Otherwise, the tree will contract root rot.

 One good way to check to see if your tree needs water is to put your finger in the soil to the depth of two to three inches.
 If it feels dry to the touch, your Hamlin orange tree needs to be watered.